adambard/learnxinyminutes-docs/gdscript.html.markdown

   strings
 """

-# Doc Comments can add a decription to classes and fields
+# Doc Comments can add a description to classes and fields
 # which can be viewed in the in-engine docs.

 ## This class is a demonstration of GDScript